jocelyndb/FloorPlan/README.md

 - As a user, I want to be able to add a room to a floor
 - As a user, I want to be able to modify the connections between rooms
 - As a user, I want to be able to modify the minimum margins between furniture
-- As a user, I want to be able to be able to change the lot dimensions (maximum floor size)
+- As a user, I want to be able to be able to modify the lot dimensions (maximum floor size)
 - As a user, I want to be able to print out a floor plan which shows the dimensions of each room and floor formatted for approval from